rajatvd/PytorchSession/PITCHME.md

 @ul
 * Linear flow of the program
     * More intuitive to code
-    * Much easier to debug - ust treat it like a normal python program
+    * Much easier to debug - just treat it like a normal python program
 * Can build some models which are impossible with static graphs

 @ulend
 +++
 ## Examples of using dynamic graphs
+@ul
 * RNNs with variable length inputs are inherently dynamic
 * Can build crazy networks like:
     * Have a random number of linear layers between 1 and 4 for each pass through the network
     * Make them share weights
+@ulend
 +++
 ## Some problems

 @ul
-* Can't perform static optimizations\*
 * Can't compile because you don't know what ops are going to be done
+* Can't perform static optimizations (torch jit can solve this problem)
 @ulend

-\* torch jit can solve this problem
 ---
 ## I'll just use keras
+@ul
 * Of course, keras is much easier to code with.
 * But it doesn't offer the flexibility of pytorch or tensorflow
+@ulend
++++
+@ul
 * If you don't want to write for loops to train - just use my [utils](https://github.com/rajatvd/PytorchUtils)
     * Attempts to abstract out only the training part, while letting you still get comfy with the gradients.
     * No restrictive `fit` method - meaning you have to write the backward and step calls yourself
 * Don't forget, keras doesn't have dynamic graphs too (tf.eager works, but I like my dynamic graphs without the baggage of 10 other APIs)
+@ulend
 +++
 ## The verdict
 @ul